 The model also features a removable roof rack with storage box, ladder and traction mats, plus opening doors and hood.
 Its cabin features a detailed dashboard, working steering wheel, and forward-folding rear seats that reveal gearbox.
 The latter means this LEGO set also helps prepare future Land Rover owners for inevitable repair tasks.

 Dennis Anderson created Grave Digger back in the ’80s, using panel vans as their base and school bus lights for those famous red ‘eyes’.
 Now, kids of all ages can assemble their own Grave Digger with this LEGO set that measures almost a foot long when built.
-And, just like Anderson, you can rebuild the thing after a fun-filled afternoon of performing stunts.
+And, just like Anderson, you can rebuild the thing after a fun-filled afternoon of performing stunts with this popular LEGO truck kit.

 With a pull-back motor, the monster truck speeds along easily, just like the real-life vehicles.
 Cool features include the bendable flag which moves up and down, plus LEGO bits to recreate the red headlights, though these won’t be from a derelict school bus.
 The kit also includes gonzo tires and appropriate sticker decals.